Blue-Ventures-Conservation/GEM/README.md

 request form.
 Approval typically takes one or two business days.
 Google Earth Engine is free to use for academic and not for profit enterprises, commercial applications will require special permission.
-Once your Google account has been granted access to Earth Engine, you can now use the GEEMMM tool.
+Once your Google account has been granted access to Earth Engine, you can use the GEEMMM tool.

 There are two methods to run the GEEMMM: